f5devcentral/f5-agility-labs-automation/docs/class03/module1/module03.rst

 #.
 Click on ``Send``.

 #.
-Confirm results of the POST, and make sure you recieve a result of 200.
+Confirm results of the POST, and make sure you receive a result of 200.

 #.
 Verify that the configuration is on the BIG-IP.
 Select the partition Sample_03 and notice the new virtual servers: